 You are unable to meet your limited company tax (UK) bills

-If you find at any time your company cannot currently meet your company’s tax liabilities, you should consider your options.
-UK ltd tax liabilities should always be paid however if you run into issues, you should seek advice.
+It could be the case that you find your company cannot currently meet your company’s tax liabilities.
+When this is so, you should consider your options.
+Most importantly, UK ltd tax liabilities should always be paid, however if you run into issues, you should seek professional advice.

 Link to Contractor Advice UK group on